kjelenji/Ledger/README.md

 #

-Ledger (aka LittleBot) is a passive documentation bot for GitLab Merge Requests.
+Ledger is a passive documentation bot for GitLab Merge Requests.
 It captures the why behind code changes directly from MR discussion comments and maintains a living summary card at the top of the thread.

 ## What problem this solves